jbkinder/academic-kickstart/content/talk/cca-toolkit/index.md

 +++
-title = "The Extractivist Archive: Mapping the Canadian Extractive State Apparatus in It’s All Happening So Fast"
+title = "The Carbon Present is … unevenly experienced and imagined"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date = 2019-07-22T13:30:00
+date = 2022-07-14T14:30:00
 # date_end = 2030-06-01T15:00:00
 all_day = true